Yscir with Honddu Isaf and Llanddew

-Yscir with Honddu Isaf and Llanddew (formerly known as Yscir) is the name of an electoral ward in southern Powys, Wales.
+Yscir with Honddu Isaf and Llanddew (formerly known as Yscir) is an electoral ward in southern Powys, Wales.
 It covers five local government communities and elects a councillor to Powys County Council.

 Description

 The Yscir with Honddu Isaf and Llanddew ward covers the sparsely populated communities of Honddu Isaf, Llanddew, Merthyr Cynog, Trallong and Yscir, including the valleys of the Nant Brân, Afon Honddu and Afon Ysgir.
 The River Usk partly borders the ward to the south.
 The Llanwrtyd Wells ward borders to the north, Bronllys and Felin-fach to the east, Maescar/Llywel to the west and Talybont-on-Usk to the south.
 The town of Brecon borders the southeast corner of the ward.

 According to the 2011 UK Census the population of the Yscir ward was 1,038.

 Following a boundary review to improve electoral parity, the Yscir ward was augmented with the addition of the communities of Honddu Isaf and Llanddew (from the former Felin-fach ward), with the ward name being changed as a result to Yscir with Honddu Isaf and Llanddew.